GST Impact on Cars and Spare Parts Industry in India

 Auto Industry Experts are Asking for GST Rate Cut

-IN the current situation of coronavirus pandemic, there is an acute situation that came visible in the market for the automobile industry.
+In the current situation of the coronavirus pandemic, there is an acute situation that is visible in the market for the automobile industry.
 Being the 2nd class nonessential product, the automobile is secondary to people’s choice when it comes to basic necessities.
-This fact clears that people may or may not buy vehicles for quite a long time or may continue with the old ones they currently possess.
+This fact shows that people may or may not buy vehicles for quite a long time or may continue with the old ones they currently possess.
 Therefore, the automobile industry may see an extended slump in sales or no sales at all for this year.

-The industry experts are asking for a GST rate cut and another incentive for the sector to save them for doom.
-Although the government is looking for a relief package for all the industries and will soon come up with the stimulus.
+The industry experts are asking for a GST rate cut and another incentive for the sector to save them from doom.
+The government is looking for a relief package for all the industries and will soon come up with the stimulus.

-Cars can be divided into 5 categories and so the GST rates more details are given below.
+Cars can be divided into 5 categories so the GST rates more details are given below.

 After engraving the GST Rates on Car Categories here we are providing a comparison to mention the tax rates applicable to each car segment before and after the GST regime was implemented: